Retroperitoneal Fibrosis Quiz

 Nausea or vomiting

-Your doctor may ask these questions to diagnose retroperitoneal fibrosis
+Your doctor may ask these questions to check for this disease:

-Have you noticed your eyes or skin are turning yellow?
+Are your eyes or skin turning yellow?

-View the symptoms of Retroperitoneal fibrosis
+View the symptoms of Retroperitoneal Fibrosis

-Diseases related to Retroperitoneal fibrosis
+Diseases related to Retroperitoneal Fibrosis

 References